teaching-genomics/unimi2025/docs/README.md

-# BGPAV 2024
+# GEES UNIMI 2025

-PhD Program in Genetics, Molecular and Cellular Biology
+PhD Program in Environmental Sciences
-"Bioinformatics for genome and pangenome assembly, analysis and visualization" advanced course
+Ph.D. course in Genomics for ecological and evolutionary studies 2024/25

 ## Instructors